-These are tips on how to do a specific step or why what I’ve listed something a certain way in the recipe as necessary for the best spiced carrot cake.
+These are tips on how to do a specific step or why I've listed something a certain way in the recipe as necessary for the best-spiced carrot cake.

 - Frosting: You can also double the frosting recipe and graham cracker crumble if you wish to have extras or if you'd like to use the leftover cake (from trimming the tops) to make cake pops, etc.

 - Pans: If you don't have 3 pans to divide into, that's fine, divide into bowls and pans to create equal amounts.
 I split mine into 1 ½ cups + 2 Tbsp each.

 - Graham Cracker Crumble: Can be made without the graham cracker crumble, but this is what makes it unique.